wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and L1 caches.
 The reason is straightforward: They do not need to keep coherence information, but L1 cache still need the extra flags to support certain instructions.

+### Coherence Controller Initialization

+The coherence controller class does not have an `init()` function, and its initialization is performed by the `init()` function of the containing cache controller.
+As discussed earlier, at the first iteration of `init()`, the cache controller will generate a type `class MemEventInitCoherence` object, by calling `getInitCoherenceEvent()` on the coherence controller, and then this object will be sent to the neighboring caches.
+On receiving a coherence type message, the `processInitCoherenceEvent()` will then be called to process it.

 ### The Coherence Controller Base Class

 The base class of the coherence controller, `class CoherenceController`, defines a few handy functions and types